inspired/TA-cisco_ios/README.md

 Cisco Networks Add-on includes the following new features:

-- Direct AP logging now supported. product field can now hold a value of IOS, WLC or IOS
-- IP version agnostic IP extractions
-- Lookup of ICMP codes and types in ACL logs
+- New CIM tags: insecure logins and privilege escalations

 ##### Fixed issues

-Version 2.3.0 of the Cisco Networks Add-on fixes the following issues:
+Version 2.3.1 of the Cisco Networks Add-on fixes the following issues:

-- Transform corrected in case of missing reported_hostname.
-General field extraction also edited.
-- EVAL searchmatch action lookup not working correctly due to conflict with vendor_action lookup.
-Will need to be fixed by moving all the searchmatches to vendor_action_lookup
-- Field extractions for Nexus interface admin changes + tags
-- Normalization of src_int in case it contains whitespaces, i.e. "vlan 3333" is now "vlan3333"
+- IOS XR general field extraction and transform fixed
+- Corrected a few typos

 ##### Known issues

-Version 2.3.0 of the Cisco Networks Add-on has the following known issues:
+Version 2.3.1 of the Cisco Networks Add-on has the following known issues:

 - None known

 ##### Third-party software attributions

-Version 2.3.0 of the Cisco Networks Add-on incorporates the following third-party software or libraries.
+Version 2.3.1 of the Cisco Networks Add-on incorporates the following third-party software or libraries.

 - None